Should you rent or buy your shipping container?

 If your storage needs are predictable, and you know your storage needs past the next 3 years, the better option is to buy.
 After 3 years, it becomes more expensive to rent than to own your shipping container.

-Keep in mind too, that if you pay for a storage container that you aren’t using, you may end up losing money.
+Keep in mind too, that if you pay for a storage container that you aren’t using, you may end up losing a lot money!
 Before making an investment—either renting or buying—plan as far as you can in advance.
 Aim to gain a predictable picture over your storage needs.

 Scenario 2: You’re a Contractor or Subcontractor